sudosu404/tailnet-cli/deployments/systemd/README.md

 If the service fails to start, check:

 1. Binary is executable: `ls -la /usr/local/bin/tsbridge`
-2. Config file exists and is valid: `sudo -u tsbridge /usr/local/bin/tsbridge -config /etc/tsbridge/config.toml -test`
+2. Config file exists and is valid: `sudo -u tsbridge /usr/local/bin/tsbridge -config /etc/tsbridge/config.toml -validate`
 3. Directories exist with correct permissions
 4. OAuth credentials are set (either in config or environment)
 5. No port conflicts on metrics endpoint or service ports